-29. Do you have a Business Continuity/Disaster Recovery Plan?
-Please use a supplemental submission for any discussion of your plan.
-Yes No 30.
-Please identify the market segments where you feel your firm is consistently extremely competitive.
-31. What does your firm consider to be the principal execution "sweet spot" that NYSCRF should use to benchmark your firm against peers?
-NYSCRF is defining "sweet spot" as the transaction where your firm expects to be more competitive than your peers.
-Please be as specific as possible including why you selected this type of transaction.
-32. What sort of market intelligence and color are you willing and able to provide the NYSCRF fixed income desk?
+Do you have a Business Continuity/Disaster Recovery Plan?
+Please use a supplemental submission any discussion of your plan.
+Yes No 30 Please identify the market segments where you feel your firm is consistently extremely competitive. be ex What does your firm consider to be the principal execution "sweet spot" that NYSCRF should use to enchmark your firm against peers?
+NYSCRF is defining "sweet spot" as the transaction where your firm spects to be more competitive than your peers.
+Please be as specific as possible including why you elected this type of transaction.
+2. What sort of market intelligence and color are you willing and able to provide the NYSCRF fixed come desk?
 Please be sure to indicate how you provide this.
-33. Please identify those fixed income market segments where your firm has an analyst.
-34. Which are the Fixed Income market segments that account for most of your firm's published research?
-35. What Short-term asset classes do your analysts cover?
-36. Which short-term asset classes are included in your firm's publications?
-37. What additional value-add are you willing and able to provide the NYSCRF fixed income desk (e.g., trade ideas, economic forecasts, position accumulation perspectives, etc.)?
+33 8.
+Please identify those fixed income market segments where your firm has an analyst.
+34 .
+Which are the Fixed Income market segments that account for most of your firm's published research?
+35 i.
+What Short-term asset classes do your analysts cover?
+36 i.
+Which short-term asset classes are included in your firm's publications?
+7. What additional value-add are you willing and able to provide the NYSCRF fixed income desk (e.g., ade ideas, economic forecasts, position accumulation perspectives, etc.)?